 In my simple way, close-packing of equal spheres using the Feigenbaum constant, Wolfram’s computer automaton, and possibly some representation of the Langlands program should “compete” for pointfree vertices.
 I wonder if perhaps the visual manifestations of the pentagon and the heptagon could represent the Langlands programs.

-I have dropped Stephen Wolfram and Mitchell Feignebaum a note to see if they have suggestions.
+I sent a note to Stephen Wolfram and Mitchell Feignebaum to see if they have suggestions.
 Would I be correct to believe that this project would be the first time dimensionless or pointfree geometries vis-a-vis Alfred North Whitehead and topos theory would actually have been visualized?

-This morning I have been listening to The Practice of Mathematics (October 26, 1999).
+This morning I have been listening to your The Practice of Mathematics (October 26, 1999).

 First email: Mon, Jan 18, 2016 at 4:58 PM

-In 2011 our high school geometry class divided by 2 the tetrahedron (and octahedron within it) about 105 times until we were at Planck Length & Time, then multiplied by 2 until we were out to the Observable Universe and the Age of the Universe.
-With just over 201 base-2 exponential notations, we unwittingly created a shortcut to everything, everywhere for all time.
+In 2011 our high school geometry class divided by 2 the tetrahedron (and octahedron within it) about 105 times until we were at the Planck Length & Time, then multiplied by 2 until we were out to the Observable Universe and the Age of the Universe.
+With just over 202 base-2 exponential notations (doublings), we unwittingly created a shortcut to everything, everywhere for all time.
 Hardly a theory, it was just simple math and great fun.